Simon Tibbitts 560x670

 Overview

-Simon was reappointed to the Attorney General’s Regional Panel B of Counsel in March 2023 and has been sitting as a Panel Member on Independent Police Misconduct Hearings since November 2015.
-Pursuant to a clear desire to utilise his experience and expertise in innovative ways, Simon undertakes mediations, accepts direct access instructions and has conducted internal whistleblowing investigations as well as disciplinary hearings.
+Simon was re-appointed to the Attorney General’s Regional Panel B of Counsel in March 2023.
+As someone with a strong desire to utilise his experience and expertise in innovative ways, Simon regularly undertakes mediations, accepts direct access instructions and has conducted internal whistleblowing investigations and disciplinary hearings for client businesses and the public sector.

 Simon regularly provides training and always seeks to use interactive methods, such as panel session debates, breakfast forums or group workshops.